Hrag-Kouyoumjian/Global-Conflict-Predictor/README.md

 4. Claude then runs a full DIME-FIL analysis on top of the computed probability
 5. Returns a structured assessment with escalation level, outlooks, and counter-arguments

-The probability is live — run it today vs during an active crisis and you get different numbers because it's pulling real headlines each time.
+The probability is live, so you can run it today vs during an active crisis, and you get different numbers because it's pulling real headlines each time.

 ## Probability Framework